shahradshj/wizarding-wireless-network/README.md

 - [movie-database](#3-movie-database): A Python script for adding new movies and series and managing the databse.
 - [video-organizer](#4-video-organizer): Organizing Video files into appropriate folders.

+To get started, organize your movies using video-organizer.
+Then create and populate the database using movie-database.
+Finally, start streaming-api and frontend react web app.

 ## 1. Streaming API

 The Streaming API provides the following endpoints: